Jollywatt/typst-fletcher/src/main.typ

 ///  )
 ///  ```)
 ///
-/// - marks (pair of strings): The marks (arrowheads) to draw along an edge's
+/// - marks (array): The marks (arrowheads) to draw along an edge's stroke.
+This
-///  stroke.
-This may be:
+///  may be:
 ///
 ///  - A shorthand string such as `"->"` or `"hook'-/->>"`.
 Specifically,
 ///   shorthand strings are of the form $M_1 L M_2$ or $M_1 L M_2 L M_3$, where